neurobiologylab-umass/dlc-based-behavioral-analysis/README.md

-Sure, here's an example README for the DLC-based-behavioral-analysis repository:

 # DLC-based-behavioral-analysis

 This repository contains code and documentation for using DeepLabCut (DLC) to analyze the behavior of animals.
 Specifically, the code in this repository provides a pipeline for using DLC to track the movement of animal paws and analyze their behavior.